Competitive Foam Rules

 Eagles are when a player jumps from the neutral zone into the opponent’s side of the court to make a throw.
 If their throw was successful in getting someone out, the thrower is still alive but must return to their side immediately.
 That player is vulnerable until they return to their side of the court, and can be hit by opponents.
 The eagler is allowed to dodge, but cannot go out of bounds or touch balls until returning to their side of the court.
-If a player attempting an eagle steps on the attack line while jumping, that player is immediately out.
+A player that is hit mid-eagle is out as soon as they are hit.
+A ball thrown by the eagler is only valid if thrown before they were hit.

 Headshots are defined as throws that hit players directly in the head while that player is standing upright or in an athletic stance.
 In the competitive league, headshots are considered legal and results in the thrower being safe and the hit player going out.
 While headshots are considered fair game, think twice before aiming for someone’s head, you may not be a fan-favorite after the game.

 There should be a minimum of four referees and a maximum amount of six.
 One center ref should handle ball count while the other does countdown and is watching for outs, catches, line violations, etc. Both line refs are watching the back/sidelines and are helping that team retrieve rogue balls.

 Honour System Officiating: It is ultimately up to the players to enforce and uphold the rules of dodgeball when playing or refereeing.
 Dodgeball relies on the honour system, in which officiating is determined more between players and less from the referees.